 Reporting a potential planning breach

-If you wish to report a potential enforcement matter to us we recommend that you follow this procedure, which will make sure that we deal with the case as quickly and effectively as possible.
+If you would like to report a potential enforcement matter to us please follow this procedure so we deal with the case as quickly and effectively as possible.

 Step 1: check if there is a breach of planning control